 One of the scariest movies because: Well… clowns.
-The latest adaptation of Stephen King’s frightful page-turner that debuted September 8 just surpassed The Exorcist for the highest-grossing R-rated scary movie ever.
+The latest adaptation of Stephen King’s frightful page-turner surpassed The Exorcist for the highest-grossing R-rated scary movie ever.
+Remakes often fall short, but this one rebels against that trend.
+We think this version is absolutely one of the best scary movies of all time.

 What the critics say: Even before movie reviews dropped, critic Halleigh Fatouch of Collider tweeted “It’s scary as sh–.”
 Skarsgard nails Pennywise, she added.